 A ferry, called Captain Line, connects Universal Studios Japan with the Osaka Aquarium and is accessible to wheelchairs of all types.

 Universal Studios Japan remains one of this country’s more accessible tourist attractions.
 For starters, ample parking for wheelchair users is available, and the spaces are extra-long to allow room for loading and unloading equipment.
-USJ offers discounts at the gate to holders of red techo (an identification card for individuals with disabilities available to those covered by the National Health Insurance) and a companion.
+USJ offers discounts at the gate to holders of red techo (an identification card for individuals with disabilities available to those covered by the National Health Insurance, read more here) and a companion.
 A special map detailing resources for those with special needs, called Support Book, is available in English and Japanese.

 Once inside, those with disabilities can acquire a Guest Support Pass, which allows them to sign up for attractions without having to wait in line.
 Unfortunately, in the case of the more popular attractions, even if the wait is long, you are not allowed to go on other rides.
 However, you can use the extra time to grab a bite to eat, pay a visit to one of the many accessible rest rooms, go shopping or enjoy the street entertainment.
 Park attendants take care to warn visitors of possible dangers and risks before each ride.